kworam/ProcScript/README.md

 The ProcScript framework allows you to define and run Procs.
 A Proc is like an enhanced JavaScript function with type-checked input and output parameters and synchronous programming support.
 A Proc has the following properties:

 * Name:  The unique name of the Proc.
-No two Proc definitions may have the same name.
-* Signature:  An object literal that defines the input and output parameters of the Proc.
+* Signature:  An object literal that defines the Proc's input and output parameters.
-* Blocks:  The code of the Proc, specified as an array of one or more JavaScript functions.
-ProcScript executes these functions synchronously, in the order they are listed.
+* Blocks:  The code of the Proc specified as an array of JavaScript functions.
+ProcScript executes these functions synchronously, in array order.

 My first Proc
 --------------

-When you include *ps.js* in your web app, you gain access to the ProcScript global variable (`PS`).
-The `PS.defineProc()` function takes an object literal (*config object*) with properties that define a Proc.
+When you include *ps.js* in your web app, you gain access to the ProcScript global variable (`PS`).  `PS.defineProc()` takes an object literal called a *proc config* as input.
+The Proc config must have these properties:

 `name` gives the unique name of the Proc.